Skip to main content

 For help with filing, contact Illinois Court Help at (833) 411-1121.

-Can a landlord ask a judge to dismiss an eviction case after it has been filed?
+Can a housing provider ask a judge to dismiss and seal an eviction case after it has been filed?

-Yes, a landlord An owner of property who rents it out to a tenant can ask a judge to dismiss an eviction A court case brought by a landlord to get a tenant to move out case.
-This often happens when the issues are resolved after the case is filed and before the first hearing When the parties in a case present their sides of a case to a judge or other officer date.
+Yes, a landlord An owner of property who rents it out to a tenant can ask a judge to dismiss and seal an eviction A court case brought by a landlord to get a tenant to move out case.
+This often happens when the issues are resolved after the case is filed.

 How may eviction defendants respond to the case?